-Melissa Ettel, a Senior Analyst with Treliant’s Mortgage Operations & Compliance team, is experienced in data management and analysis, corporate accounting and fraud, and compliance.
-At Treliant, Melissa has conducted large data compilations and performed complex analyses, built and managed databases to centralize client data, and assisted in large data…
+Melissa Ettel, a Consultant with Treliant’s Mortgage Operations & Compliance team, is experienced in data management and analysis, corporate accounting and fraud, and compliance.
+At Treliant, Melissa has conducted large data compilations and performed complex analyses, built and managed databases to centralize client data, and assisted in large data reviews…

 - Source: housingwire.com